 (a) Disclosures.
-Pursuant to Rule 194.3, and without awaiting a discovery request, a party must provide the following for any testifying expert and for any expert who has been retained or specially employed in anticipation of litigation or to prepare for trial and whose mental impressions or opinions have been Discovery Subcommittee reviewed by a testifying expert: recommends a new change to 195.5(a) that makes it (1) the expert's name, address, and telephone number; clear that the same (2) the subject matter on which the expert will testify; and disclosures are required for consulting experts whose (3) the general substance of the expert's mental impressions and opinions have been opinions and a brief summary of the basis for them, or if the reviewed by a testifying expert is not retained by, employed by, or otherwise subject to expert. the control of the responding party, documents reflecting such TPCD 105 $E(x)(1)(4)$ is information; TRCP 195.5(a)(1)-(4) is moved from prior TRCP 194 (4) For any expert retained by, employed by, or otherwise due to proposed subject to the control of the responding party, a party must amendments to TRCP 194. provide the following: (A) all documents, tangible things, reports, models, or data compilations that have been provided to, reviewed by, or prepared by or for the expert in anticipation of the expert's testimony; (B) the expert's current resume and bibliography; (C) the witness's qualifications, including a list of all The addition of TRCP publications authored in the previous 10 years; 195.5(a)(4)(C)-(E) is from FRCP 26(a)(2)(B)'s expert (D) a list of all other cases in which, during the previous report requirements. four years, the witness testified as an expert at trial or by deposition; and (E) a statement of the compensation to be paid for the study and testimony in the case. (b) Expert reports.
-If the discoverable factual observations, tests, supporting data, calculations, photographs, or opinions of an The addition to TRCP expert have not been recorded and reduced to tangible form, 195.5(b) is based on FRCP the court may order these matters reduced to tangible form and 26(a)(2)(B). produced in addition to the deposition.
-If the trial court orders an expert report for a witness retained or specially employed to provide expert testimony in the case or one whose duties as the party's employee regularly involve giving expert testimony, the report must contain: (1) a complete statement of all opinions the witness will express (1) a complete statement of an opinions the witness will express and the basis and reasons for them;
+Pursuant to Rule 194.3, and without awaiting a discovery request, a party must provide the following for any testifying expert and for any expert who has been retained or specially employed in anticipation of litigation or to prepare for trial and whose mental impressions or opinions have been reviewed by a testifying expert:

+(1) the expert's name, address, and telephone number;

+(2) the subject matter on which the expert will testify; and

+(3) the general substance of the expert's mental impressions and opinions and a brief summary of the basis for them, or if the expert is not retained by, employed by, or otherwise subject to the control of the responding party, documents reflecting such information;

+(4) For any expert retained by, employed by, or otherwise subject to the control of the responding party, a party must provide the following:

+(A) all documents, tangible things, reports, models, or data compilations that have been provided to, reviewed by, or prepared by or for the expert in anticipation of the expert's testimony;

+(B) the expert's current resume and bibliography;

+(C) the witness's qualifications, including a list of all publications authored in the previous 10 years;

+(D) a list of all other cases in which, during the previous four years, the witness testified as an expert at trial or by deposition; and case.

+(E) a statement of the compensation to be paid for the study and testimony in the

+(b) Expert reports.
+If the discoverable factual observations, tests, supporting data, calculations, photographs, or opinions of an expert have not been recorded and reduced to tangible form, the court may order these matters reduced to tangible form and produced in addition to the deposition.
+If the trial court orders an expert report for a witness retained or specially employed to provide expert testimony in the case or one whose duties as the party's employee regularly involve giving expert testimony, the report must contain:

-In February, the SCAC voted in support of the Discovery Subcommittee's recommendation approximating FRCP 26 regarding testifying expert disclosure.
-Additionally, the
+(1) a complete statement of all opinions the witness will express and the basis and reasons for them;